Wale (rapper): 2012–2017: The Gifted, The Album About Nothing, Shine

-When speaking of his third studio album Wale would say, "it's going to have one sound, very, very soulful", and said that the first single, "Bad", "is a pretty good indication of the direction I'm going for this project."
+When speaking of his third studio album Wale would say, "It's going to have one sound, very, very soulful", and said that the first single, "Bad", "is a pretty good indication of the direction I'm going for this project."
 The album was set for release on June 25, 2013, with his fourth album coming a couple months after that.
 Wale announced he was collaborating with Jerry Seinfeld on his fourth studio album, which would be titled The Album About Nothing.
-He later said he was also collaborate with producer No I.D. on the album.
-He also confirmed he would release a collaboration mixtape with Meek Mill during 2013.
+He later said he was also set to collaborate with producer No I.D. on the album, and would also release a collaboration mixtape with Meek Mill sometime during 2013.

-In December 2012, Wale had announced he was planning on releasing a Go-go album: "I wanna do the album for me.
+In December 2012, Wale had announced plans to release a Go-go album: "I wanna do the album for me.
 This is the second time I'm announcing it, but I'm doing a Go-Go album after my album.
 And when I say Go-Go I don't mean like cheesy Go-Go.
 It's gonna be sequenced.
 It's gonna be me probably rapping only 40-percent on the album, but getting the sound out."

 To build hype for The Gifted, Wale released "Sight of the Sun", a remix of the Fun. song of the same name.
 This was similar to the songs "Bittersweet" and "Fly Away", which he released prior to Attention: Deficit.

-On September 9, 2014, Wale released the first single from the album The Album About Nothing titled "The Body" featuring American singer Jeremih.
-On November 17, 2014, Wale announced a 31-date US tour entitled the Simply Nothing Tour.
-The tour is in support of his upcoming 2015 album, The Album About Nothing.
-On December 24, 2014, Wale released the mixtape Festivus heavily themed by the Seinfeld holiday.
-Features on the mixtape included Chance The Rapper, A$AP Ferg, and Pusha T, among others.
+On September 9, 2014, Wale released "The Body", featuring American singer Jeremih, as the first single from his album The Album About Nothing.
+On November 17, 2014, Wale announced a 31-date US tour, titled the Simply Nothing Tour, in support of his upcoming 2015 album The Album About Nothing.
+On December 24, 2014, Wale released the mixtape Festivus, which is heavily themed by the Seinfeld holiday.
+Features included Chance The Rapper, A$AP Ferg, and Pusha T, among others.

-On March 31, 2015, Wale released his fourth studio album The Album About Nothing, which featured Jerry Seinfeld, J. Cole, Usher, and SZA among others.
+On March 31, 2015, Wale released his fourth studio album The Album About Nothing, which featured Jerry Seinfeld, J. Cole, Usher, and SZA.
 It became his second No. 1 album in the United States.
-It was revealed that Wale would next serve as the Executive Producer for Maybach Music Group's next collaborative album Self Made 4.

-Wale also recorded the original music theme for the popular ESPN sports talk show First Take, which features journalists/panelists Stephen A. Smith, Max Kellerman and moderator/host Molly Qerim.
+The following month, it was revealed that Wale would next serve as the Executive Producer for Maybach Music Group's next collaborative album Self Made 4.
+He also recorded the original music theme for the popular ESPN sports talk show First Take, which features journalists/panelists Stephen A. Smith, Max Kellerman and moderator/host Molly Qerim.
 The two-hour show, which airs twice daily at 10 a.m. and 1 p.m. on ESPN, features Wale's theme at the beginning of the show.

 On April 28, 2017, Wale's fifth studio album, Shine was released, selling 28,000 units in its first week.